 - Build on existing resources and networks to integrate training, technical assistance, funding, and other support for all state community service organizations

 Facilitate access to information needed by organizations and individuals regarding service opportunities and programs through out the state

 The commission is supported by 3 full time staff members.
-The staff manages the budget, plans and executes training and recognition events, administers grants for Vermont’s AmeriCorps State programs, Vermont's AmeriCorps*VISTA program, monitors those programs to ensure compliance with federal regulations, promotes inclusion within the programs, and plays a vital role in the state’s emergency operations plan.
+The staff manages the budget, plans and executes training and recognition events, administers grants for Vermont’s AmeriCorps State programs, monitors those programs to ensure compliance with federal regulations, promotes inclusion within the programs, and plays a vital role in the state’s emergency operations plan.